-There are several reasons why your Nerve Plant might be struggling to survive.
+There are several reasons why your Nerve Plant might be struggling to survive and is starting to die.
 The main things to look at are watering issues, light levels and pests.
 Below you will find all the information you need to figure out what’s wrong with your Nerve Plant as well as fix the problem and hopefully bring your plant back to full health!

-If your Nerve Plant has developed really crispy leaves, then you may have been underwatering it for a while.
+If your plant has developed really crispy leaves, then you may have been underwatering it for a while which is why it’s dying.
 Nerve Plants like their soil to be slightly moist and will really struggle if they have to go a long time between waterings.

 Moving forward always remember to check the moisture levels in the soil using either the finger, chopstick or lifting methods.
 This will mean you can keep an eye on how much water it needs and avoid the problem recurring.

-If the leaves on your Nerve Plant have turned yellow and are quite limp then this may be due to overwatering.
+If the leaves on your Nerve Plant have turned yellow and are quite limp then your plant might be dying due to overwatering.
 Too much moisture in the soil will mean that the roots will have started to rot and become damaged.
 This stops your plant getting any water or nutrients which is why it has started to die.

 Again before making any changes to how you water, check the soil to see if you are right in thinking it’s been overwatered.
 If the soil is clumpy and waterlogged replace it immediately for new fresh dry potting mix.
-This will give the roots the best chance at survival.
+This will give the roots the best chance at survival and help to revive your dying plant.
 Shake as much of the old soil off the roots and trim away any rotten ones.

-Due to the damage to the root system, your Nerve Plant may take a little while to fully recover and grow new healthy leaves.
+Due to the damage to the root system, your plant may take a little while to fully recover and grow new healthy leaves.
 But be patient and you should start to see the leaves looking fresher in a few weeks.

 A humid environment is vital for a healthy Nerve Plant and they can really struggle if your home has dry air.
 This happens during winter a lot more as the heating and lack of ventilation will lead to much drier air.
 If the leaves have begun to go a little dry from the tips and edges inward or are curling inwards then a lack of humidity may be the problem.

-Here are a few ways to increase humidity for your Nerve Plant:
+Here are a few ways to increase humidity for your plant:

 Mist the leaves